There are times in most of our lives when we need a helping hand.

 Whether you are feeling generally dissatisfied with your life or are going through something difficult, counselling can provide a safe space to address your problems so that you can live a more fulfilling life.

-I am Integrative Counsellor and Psychotherapist with a wealth of experience, and have worked in a variety of NHS and charitable settings over the past nine years.
+I am Integrative Counsellor and Psychotherapist with a wealth of experience, and have worked in a variety of NHS and charitable settings over the past ten years.
 I am particularly experienced in working with:

 Anxiety and depression